 Quite often, people may dismiss these precautions because no one has gotten sick over the many years they have used a particular method to can their food.
 However, this is faulty thinking, much like thinking that seat-belts are unnecessary because you’ve never been in an accident and never gotten hurt to date.
 What that actually means everyone has been lucky so far.

 A pressure cooker is not the same as a pressure canner, so don’t think you can use a pressure cooker to can foods.
 Basically, a pressure cooker is a cooking pot that has been equipped with a rubber seal that locks in steam to cook foods rapidly.
 Pressure cookers can’t be relied on to maintain a steady, correct temperature high enough to preserve foods safely.
 Back in the 1980s US Department of Agriculture declared pressure cookers unsafe for canning purposes.

 After the canning process is complete, you should check the seals on your jars within 24 hours.
 If the jars did not seal properly, make sure you refrigerate them and use the canned food quickly or throw it away.
 Botulism is a rare but extremely serious illness that can lead to serious nerve damage, paralysis and even death, even if you only take a small bite of botulism tainted food.
 Between 1996 and 2008, 116 outbreaks of foodborne botulism were reported to the Centers for Disease Control and Prevention (CDC), with 48 of those outbreaks caused by improperly prepared home-canned foods.
 The other 68 outbreaks were caused by canned food was not prepared in the home.

-The Texas Food Poisoning Lawyers at Hill Law Firm have the knowledge and experience needed to deal with every food borne illness imaginable, regardless of source.
+The food poisoning lawyer at Hill Law Firm has the knowledge and experience needed to deal with every food borne illness imaginable, regardless of source.
 Even if you can your own food, it is possible that the food you canned was contaminated before you started.